This is a Monthly Rapid Update release of the MySQL Enterprise Server 5.0.

 AFTER UPDATE trigger on table

 tbl1.
-In such cases, the trigger would fail
+In such cases, the trigger failed to

 The problem occurred because the actual update or delete